 We partner with Mayas living in remote villages in San Martin, Jilotepeque, who have overwhelming needs but almost no resources.
 Health care, education, adequate housing, and clean, running water – life’s most basic necessities are out of reach for most.

 By developing partnerships with families and entire communities seeking help, we teach them responsibility, life skills, and various strategies to work together to accomplish change.

-Our integrated approach to improving health and education:
+Our integrated approach to improving health and education includes:

-- Focusing on patient education and encouraging health lifestyle changes
+- Focusing on patient education and encouraging healthy lifestyle changes

 - Increasing access to information about family planning and provide family planning methods at our health clinics

 - Installing efficient, vented Chapina stoves that use less firewood and reduce indoor smoke that causes respiratory problems and other illnesses and creating less impact on the environment

 - Building safe, sanitary composting latrines and training families on good hygiene practices

 - Assisting communities to build water delivery systems that bring clean, running water to every home, reducing exposure to water-borne diseases and improving overall health

 - Empowering women to actively participate in community and household decision-making